Kobudzik/MVC/README.md

 ## General info

-  This is a very basic Video rental shop's Website.
+  This is a very basic video rental shop's website.

 ## Technologies
 Project is created with: